Alex Neal-Bullen

-Alexander Neal-Bullen (born 9 January 1996) is a professional Australian rules footballer playing for the Adelaide Football Club in the Australian Football League (AFL).
+Alex Ian Neal-Bullen (born 9 January 1996) is a professional Australian rules footballer playing for the Adelaide Football Club in the Australian Football League (AFL).
 Standing at 1.82 m tall and weighing 80 kg, Neal-Bullen plays primarily as a half-forward.
-He played top-level football early when he played senior football for the Glenelg Football Club in the South Australian National Football League (SANFL) at eighteen years of age, in addition to representing South Australia at the 2014 AFL Under 18 Championships.
+He played top-level football early when he played senior football for the Glenelg Football Club in the South Australian National Football League (SANFL) at 18 years of age, in addition to representing South Australia at the 2014 AFL Under 18 Championships.
 He was recruited by the Melbourne Football Club with pick 40 of the 2014 AFL draft and he made his AFL debut during the 2015 season.

 Early life

 Neal-Bullen was born into a sporting family, where his grandma, Cheryl Neal, became the first female jockey in history to win a race in Melbourne against men, achieved in 1979.
 Her career ended prematurely after a fall which left her in a coma for eight months and paraplegic from the waist down; his grandmother's disability was one of the reasons behind Neal-Bullen deciding to study education and disability at Flinders University during 2014.

 Born and raised in South Australia, Neal-Bullen grew up supporting the Adelaide Crows.

 Neal-Bullen played his junior football with Plympton and Mitchell Park Football Club and representative football for the Glenelg Football Club and played nine games with the South Australian National Football League (SANFL) senior team in 2014.
 He attended Sacred Heart College in Adelaide.
 He achieved state selection for South Australia in the 2014 AFL Under 18 Championships and played in the winning grand final against Vic Metro, whilst also being named in the best players for the match.
 His performances in the championships, where he was the leading clearance winner, and his performances in the SANFL led to him being regarded as an in-and-under player who made an impact on games.
-In addition, his athletic background placed him in the elite bracket of endurance runners and raised his prospects to being drafted inside the top twenty-five.
+In addition, his athletic background placed him in the elite bracket of endurance runners and raised his prospects to being drafted inside the top 25.